-Problem Statement: Server discovery broadcasts received on interfaces configured with vines serverless are always forwarded to the nearest server listed in the routing table.
+Server discovery broadcasts received on interfaces configured with the vines serverless command are always forwarded to the nearest server listed in the routing table.
 The nearness of the server in question is calculated from the router's point of view, rather than from the point of view of the client.
-This behavior may cause overloading of the "nearest" server while other servers are left underutilized.

-Resolution: When a server discovery broadcasts is forwarded onto the network containing the nearest server, it will be forwarded as a MAC layer broadcast.
+This behavior may cause overloading of the nearest server, while other servers are left underutilized.
+Resolution: When a server discovery broadcast is forwarded onto the network containing the nearest server, it will be forwarded as a MAC layer broadcast.
 This means that all servers on that physical network will see and respond to this frame, instead of one single server.

-There is also a change to the output of "show vines route" so you can easily see which vines server is considered the 'nearest' vines server.
-The new output is:
+There is also a change to the output of show vines route, so you can easily see which VINES server is considered the nearest one.
+The new output is as follows: